syeoyo/undergrad-coursework/README.md

-# coursework
+# undergraduate coursework

-This repository contains coursework from my studies at Yonsei University.
+This repository contains coursework from my undergraduate studies at Yonsei University.

 The following courses highlight key areas of my academic training: